 - document it into your records of processing activities.

-Actions basing on specific legal bases
+GDPR Compliance Checklist section 2: Actions based on specific legal bases

 Review how you ask for and record consent.

-- Make sure individuals can withdraw consent at any time.
+- make sure individuals can withdraw consent at any time;

-- Don’t make consent a precondition of service.
+- don’t make consent a precondition of service.

 Create systems to record and manage ongoing consent.